mikekeith52/Police-shootings-insights_updated/README.md

 ![](https://github.com/mikekeith52/Police-shootings-insights_updated/blob/master/img/small_tree.png)

+All code to produce these visualizations included in predict_shootings.ipynb.

 ## Key Findings

 ### Race in States
-One of my key findings the first time I completed this analysis (9/12/2018) was that as "the percentage of non-white people increases per state, the proportion of blacks, Hispanics, Native Americans, and 'other race' killed by police increases almost exactly proportionally."
-One of the most jarring tables from this analysis was the one below:
+One of my key findings the first time I completed this analysis (9/12/2018) was that as "the percentage of non-white people increases per state, the proportion of blacks, Hispanics, Native Americans, and 'other race' killed by police increases almost exactly proportionally" all else held constant.
+This was dervived from the interpretation of an applied Logistic Regression model.
+I also displayed this table:

 |Race|Number times in dataset|Percent of Total in Data|Natl Avg|Ratio: Perc in Data to Natl Avg|
 |---|---|---|---|---|